Moneyl/StackVM/README.md

 ## Syntax
 - Common binary arithmetic operators `-`, `+`, `*`, `/`, unary `-`, parentheses for precedence control.
 - Common comparison and logic operators `!`, `==`, `!=`, `>`, `<`, `>=`, and `<=`.

+# Requirements
+- Beef nightly build from January 31st or later.
+Nightly downloads can be found at the very bottom of the beef homepage linked above.